48productions/IceBeats/Readme.md

 In the case of StepMania, this means either using the SextetStreamToFile (Linux) or Win32Serial (Windows) lights driver.

-The light states are sent to 3 shift registers (default pins: clock 2, data 4, latch 3).
-The first controls pad lights, the second/third cabinet and menu button lights.
+The light states are sent to the rest of the Teensy's IO pins.
+Ideally, these should connect to the DDR cabinet through opto isolators.
+No transistor/mosfet is needed here, the stock DDR cabinet amp handles the high-current loads.

+Lights data can optionally be output to three shift registers, as well, if you need more light outputs than the Teensy has pins.

 ## Todo:
  There's a lotta things that could be improved
+ * Better documentation/wiring instructions
  * A few bugfixes with idle animations on the main led strip
  * Better beat detection
  * Getting the visualizations to look like they reflect the music a bit closer